ONSdigital/dp-search-data-extractor/README.md

   "contentPublishedEvent": {
   "CollectionID": "",
   "DataType": "",
-  "URL": "businessindustryandtrade"
+  "URI": "businessindustryandtrade"
   }
 }

-This service takes the URL, from the consumed event, and calls /publisheddata endpoint on zebedee.
-It passes in the URL as a path parameter e.g. http://localhost:8082/publisheddata?uri=businessindustryandtrade This service then logs whether Zebedee has retrieved the data successfully.
+This service takes the URI, from the consumed event, and calls /publisheddata endpoint on zebedee.
+It passes in the URI as a path parameter e.g. http://localhost:8082/publisheddata?uri=businessindustryandtrade This service then logs whether Zebedee has retrieved the data successfully.